 -Identify all elements found in the figure in the figure caption; and use boxes, circles, etc., as coordinate points in graphs.

--Identify previously published material by giving the original source in the form of a reference citation at the end of the figure caption.
+-Identify previously published material by giving the original source as a reference citation at the end of the figure caption.

-Authorship credit should be based on substantial contribution to conception and design, execution, or analysis and interpretation of data.
-All authors should be involved in drafting the article or revising it critically for important intellectual content, must have read and approved the final version of the manuscript and approve of its submission to this journal.
+Authorship credit should be based on substantial contribution to the conception, design, execution, or analysis and interpretation of data.
+All authors should be involved in drafting the article or revising it critically for important intellectual content, must have read and approved the final version of the manuscript, and must approve of its submission to this journal.